vuejs/docs/src/guide/components/provide-inject.md

       default: 'default value'
     },
     user: {
-      // make sure to use a factory function for non-primitive values!
+      // use a factory function for non-primitive values that are expensive
+      // to create, or ones that should be unique per component instance.
       default: () => ({ name: 'John' })
     }
   }